UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Saunders throws significantly more leather — a 1.4 sig. strike per minute gap.
 Ellenberger is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Saunders has tighter striking defense, making opponents miss more often.

 The Pick: Ben Saunders over Jake Ellenberger.
-We're leaning Saunders here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Saunders at 40% implied while our model sees 66% — a 26-point disagreement that could signal value.
+The model gives Saunders a slight nod at 61% — this could easily go either way.
+Notably, the betting market has Saunders at 40% implied while our model sees 61% — a 21-point disagreement that could signal value.

 Julio Arce vs Daniel Teymur